stebennett/curriculum-vitae/README.md

 Part of the team which developed a new business information repository, based on Marklogic content base and search engine.
 Designed and developed RESTful API for internal application access to store.

 Gold award nominated as part of the web‐crawler development team.

+### **Software Developer** - September 2006 - September 2008

+#### BT plc, Ipswich, UK

+Joined as Graduate software developer after completion of degree.
+Completed graduate scheme, joining development team as a Senior Software Engineer.
+Interfaced with clients on a regular basis, leading demonstrations and capturing requirements.
+Developed software in accordance with CMMI Level 2.

+Undertook development of Windows client applications written using Java and Eclipse Rich Client Platform, and C#.
+Developed J2EE services for deployment to WebLogic.

+Managed 2 summer internships, leading the investigation and development of Android applications using Agile/XP techniques.